stephane-perez/android-simple-notepad/README.md

 - **File access** — Storage Access Framework: `ACTION_OPEN_DOCUMENT` for Open, `ACTION_CREATE_DOCUMENT` for a new buffer's first Save, `ContentResolver` streams after that, with persistable URI permissions taken so re-opened files survive restarts.
+- **Edge-to-edge display** — content is padded with `WindowInsets.safeDrawing` so the top app bar and bottom status bar/toast clear the status and navigation bars, while the background still paints edge-to-edge behind them.

 ## Design tokens
 All colors, type sizes, spacing, and radii are transcribed from the handoff into